 Trucking is an industry that’s constantly evolving and seeking new drivers to operate at full force.
 For certain companies, the shortage of quality drivers can be a difficult reality to grapple with.
 Older drivers are retiring and younger millennials aren’t as keen as their parents to pursue a career in trucking.
 However, another group is positioned to be one of the most impactful demographics to enter the field — female drivers.
-A question that we and many companies are the country are asking — can women fix the driver shortage?
+A question that many companies are the country are asking — will women fix the driver shortage?
 We’ll explore some of the hurdles women drivers face in a mostly male-dominated industry.

-Can Women Fix the Driver Shortage?
+Will Women Fix the Driver Shortage?

 In an age when gender equality remains at the forefront of social consciousness, now is the time for female drivers to really make their move.
 As Ellen Voie, President and CEO of Women in Trucking recently told ABC 2 News in Wisconsin,